 At this point, you want to think of ways to prevent those high consequence risk events from occurring.
 These are your number one priorities.
-On the other hand, if it is a low risk event, you want to watch it cautiously, but you will not put as much time into preventing it because it is less likely to cause damage.
+On the other hand, if it is a low risk event, you want to watch it cautiously, but you will not put as much time into preventing it because it has the potential to cause less damage.

 Also known as the 80/20 rule, the Pareto Principle, which states “80% of the results come from 20% of the action.”

 As a result, when deciding where to focus your efforts, you want to choose the 20% of tasks that would give you the highest return on investment of your time.